 - Enjoy all four food groups every day.
 Following Canada’s Food Guide can be helpful.

-- Encourage teens to be active everyday.
+- Encourage your teen to be physically active every day.

-Be a positive role model by showing that you accept your own body’s shape and size, as well as that of others.
+Be a positive role model by eating healthy, balanced meals and snacks, and by being physically active.
+Show your teen that you accept your own body’s shape and size as well as the shape and size of others.

-- Dietitians of Canada
+- fear of food,

 For more information about weight preoccupation and eating disorders:

-Reviewed by the following CPS Committees:
+Reviewed by the following CPS committees:

 Adolescent Health Committee

-Last updated: February 2008
+Last updated: September 2013